rosflight/rosflight_docs/docs/index.md

 The other options that we tried were limited in bandwidth for streaming sensor data, and the APIs for sending control setpoints were confusing and difficult to implement.
 Perhaps most importantly, the code was sometimes so complex (feature-rich, but complicated) that it was difficult to figure out what the autopilot was actually doing.
 In talking to other researchers and industry members, we found that many people shared similar frustrations.
 So we decided to create and share the autopilot we wanted, hoping it will be useful to other people as well.

+## What are ROScopter and ROSplane?

+One of the primary goals of ROSflight was to have the firmware do as little as is necessary, keeping it simple and allowing other higher-level software running on the companion computer to do most of the work.
+ROScopter and ROSplane are two examples of that higher-level software, and have been developed to work seamlessly with ROSflight.
+Both are built on the ROS framework and are designed to be very easy to understand and modify, serving as a base library for higher-level autonomy that can be easily built on.
+They are also useful if you need higher-level autonomy but aren't interested in developing it yourself.

+Although we provide these libraries for those who want them, ROSflight is fully independent and can be used with different autonomy stacks or no autonomy stack at all.

+!!!Note
+    When we refer to ROSflight in our documentation, we are referring to the firmware and the rosflight_io node, not ROScopter or ROSplane.
+These are treated as separate packages.

 ## Our Vision

-Perhaps more important than what we are trying to accomplish with ROSflight is what we are _not_ trying to accomplish.
-This is not intended to be, out-of-the-box, a fully-featured autopilot for high-level tasks such as autonomous GPS waypoint following.
-There are many good autopilots out there that already do this.
-Instead, ROSflight is intended to provide the minimal functionality required to keep a multirotor or fixed-wing vehicle in the air, and to serve as a building block for writing new code to perform these higher-level tasks.
-(The [ROSplane](https://github.com/byu-magicc/ros_plane) and [ROScopter](https://github.com/byu-magicc/ros_copter) projects are excellent examples of what can be accomplished by building on top of the ROSflight architecture.)
+Perhaps more important than what we are trying to accomplish is what we are *not* trying to accomplish.
+ROSflight is not intended to be a fully-featured autopilot with all the same functions of other autopilots, but instead provide the minimal functionality required to keep a multirotor or fixed-wing vehicle in the air, and to serve as the foundation for writing new code to perform these higher-level tasks.

-Therefore, one of the primary objectives of the ROSflight autopilot is to avoid feature creep and remain _lean_.
+Therefore, one of our primary objectives is to avoid feature creep and remain *lean*.
 We hope that others will extend our code and build on top of it, and would love to hear about your successes.
 But for the most part, we will not be incorporating these new features back into the main project.
 Instead, we hope that ROSflight will remain a lean, core code base that will continue to serve as a launch pad for exciting new projects and applications.